ebunilo/airbnb-clone-project/README.md

 - A **Property** can have multiple **Reviews**.
 - A **Review** is written by a **User** for a **Property**.
 - A **Booking** can have one **Payment**.

+## Feature Breakdown

+### User Management

+Handles user registration, authentication, and profile management.
+This feature ensures secure access to the platform and allows users to manage their personal information and account settings.

+### Property Management

+Enables users to list, update, and remove properties for rent.
+Property owners can manage details such as descriptions, pricing, and availability, making it easy to showcase rental options to potential guests.

+### Booking System

+Allows users to search for available properties, make reservations, and manage their bookings.
+This feature coordinates property availability and ensures a smooth reservation process for both guests and hosts.

+### Review System

+Lets users leave feedback and ratings for properties they have stayed in.
+Reviews help maintain quality standards and provide valuable insights for future guests.

+### Payment Processing

+Manages secure payment transactions for bookings.
+This feature integrates with payment gateways to handle payments, refunds, and track transaction statuses, ensuring financial integrity.

+### API & Security

+Provides RESTful and GraphQL endpoints for frontend integration, with robust authentication and authorization mechanisms.
+This ensures data privacy and secure interactions between clients and the backend.

+### Containerization & Deployment

+Utilizes Docker and CI/CD pipelines for consistent deployment and scalability.
+This feature streamlines the development workflow and simplifies infrastructure management.